Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] extract constant value binary from the constant it self
 - [ ] Observed bug where using casting the type results to be "untyped"
 - [ ] implement casting on irvalues
 - [X] add the globals to compiler for further use